Embracing Extremism in the Texas GOP

 Rep. Michele Bachmann has quickly earned her spurs as a stalwart conservative, a Tea Party favorite, a fierce advocate for freedom, and Nancy Pelosi’s Public Enemy #1.
 Rep. Bachmann is never one to back down from a fight, and she has taken on President Obama and the liberal Democrats every step of the way.

 Seriously?
 Michele Bachmann?
 Bachmann is such an extremist that she has linked the census to internment camps.
 She warned that the Obama administration wants to send young people to “re-education camps” for political indoctrination.
 She insisted that health care reform includes “death panels.”
-She has compared financial reform efforts to fascism.
 And she has on more than one occasion used incendiary language suggesting that Americans should take up arms or otherwise revolt against the government.
 But the Texas Republican Party wants her to give the keynote address at a prominent convention event.